 1.🚢 Hire and onboard the teams

-There are resources that allow HR specialists to pre-record interview questions.
+Some resources allow HR specialists to pre-record interview questions.
 The candidate can answer them without ever leaving their homes, all the while getting a personalized experience of communication with the HR department.

 2.👀 Conduct wares and services demonstrations

 3.📚 Develop and diversify the knowledge base

 70% of customers use businesses’ knowledge base to find answers instead of contacting the support team.
 Videos are perfect for developing and diversifying it.
 They tailor to customers’ desire not to contact the support team and give them the satisfaction of resolving their issues themselves.

 Businesses with complicated products and services can use videos that can be watched multiple times until a customer has a full understanding of all processes.
 This eliminates the need to contact the support team every time there is a product-related question.

 4.🤝 Provide remote customer support

 98% of modern professionals want to work remotely at least several days a week.
 The same is true for those working in customer support.
-Especially now, when remote processes have been normalized by the pandemic.
+Especially now, that remote processes have been normalized by the pandemic.

 5.🎥 Video for customer communication

 68% of customers abandon a business because they feel the brand’s irrelevance.
 By communicating through video chats, making customers feel special, retaining and turning them loyal becomes easier.

 It is also perfect for inclusiveness, as video communication can help customers who can only use sign language to communicate.
-For them, this is a faster-than-chat-or-email option to explain the issues they experience with the product and virtually talk to the support consultants, who must know the sign language to communicate with this type of customers.
+For them, this is a faster-than-chat-or-email option to explain the issues they experience with the product and virtually talk to the support consultants, who must know the sign language to communicate with this type of customer.

 Video Solutions — How to Implement Them Without Disrupting Your Processes?

-There are three steps that could help integrate videos without causing too many disruptions:
+Three steps could help integrate videos without causing too many disruptions:

 1. Asses your needs and most important KPIs

 A business needs to implement video solutions in their customer service if it: